nem035/psub/README.md

 <a name="PubSub+subscribe"></a>

-### pubSub.subscribe(topic, handler, duration) ⇒ <code>Symbol</code>
+### pubSub.subscribe(topic, handler, invocationsLeft) ⇒ <code>Symbol</code>
-Subscribes the given handler for the given topic and the optional duration.
+Subscribes the given handler for the given topic.
+You can pass an optional integer to indicate max amount of invocations before auto unsubscribing.
-Default duration is Infinity.
+Default value is Infinity.

 **Kind**: instance method of <code>[PubSub](#PubSub)</code>
 **Returns**: <code>Symbol</code> - Symbol that can be used to unsubscribe this subscription